Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If we break down a portrait into the major elements, here’s how I see the workflow:

-In the concept state, let your imagination go.
+In the concept stage, let your imagination go.
 This isn’t the time to tell yourself what you can or can’t do.
 We’ll figure that out in the planning stage.
 For now, you’re creating ideas.

 This is the time to pre-visualize the result you want to achieve.
 Don’t get too caught up in excessive details, though.
 This isn’t a final architectural blueprint for your photo.
 A portrait concept is just that – a concept.
 The details will flesh out later as you determine what you can achieve.